A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • North Carolina (effective December 2023)

-As a result of the holdout states’ refusal to accept federal funding to expand Medicaid, KFF estimates there are nearly 2 million people in the coverage gap across nine of those states (although Wisconsin has not expanded Medicaid under the ACA, BadgerCare Medicaid is available for residents with incomes up to the poverty level, so there is no coverage gap in Wisconsin); note that KFF’s data does not include North Carolina, since Medicaid expansion is slated to begin there in late 2023.
+As a result of the holdout states’ refusal to accept federal funding to expand Medicaid, KFF estimates there are about 1.5 million people in the coverage gap across nine of those states (although Wisconsin has not expanded Medicaid under the ACA, BadgerCare Medicaid is available for residents with incomes up to the poverty level, so there is no coverage gap in Wisconsin).

 Being in the coverage gap means you have no realistic access to health insurance.
 These are people with incomes below the poverty level, so they are not eligible for subsidies in the exchange.
 But they are also not eligible for their state’s Medicaid program.

 In many of the states that have not expanded Medicaid, low-income adults without dependent children are ineligible for Medicaid, regardless of how little they earn.
-For those who do have dependent children, the income limit for eligibility can be very low: In Alabama, parents with dependent children are only eligible for Medicaid if their income doesn’t exceed 18% of the poverty level.
-For a family of three, that’s only $373 per month in 2023 (and yet, Alabama wanted to impose a strong work requirement on those parents who are currently eligible for coverage).
+For those who do have dependent children, the income limit for eligibility can be very low: In Alabama, parents with dependent children are only eligible for Medicaid if their income doesn’t exceed 18% of the poverty level.5 For a family of three, that’s only $387 per month in 2024.

 More states easing into expansion

 New Hampshire, Michigan, Indiana, Pennsylvania, Alaska, Montana, and Louisiana all expanded their Medicaid programs between 2014 and 2016.
 Expansion took effect in Virginia and Maine in 2019, in Utah, Idaho, and Nebraska in 2020, and in Oklahoma and Missouri in 2021.
-It took effect in South Dakota in 2023, and will take effect in North Carolina as of December 2023.
+It took effect in South Dakota and North Carolina in 2023.

 The 2018 election was pivotal for Medicaid, with three states passing ballot initiatives to expand Medicaid, and Kansas, Wisconsin, and Maine electing governors who are supportive of Medicaid expansion (Maine voters had already approved Medicaid expansion in the 2017 election, but it wasn’t implemented until early 2019, when the state’s new governor took office).